hallambaker/Mathematical-Mesh/Documentation/Specification/Generated/SchemaMesh.md

 For example, a SignedDeviceProfile object MUST contain a Payload field that contains a DeviceProfile object.

+Unauthenticated: Advice (Optional)

+:Additional data that is not authenticated.

+###Structure: Advice

+Additional data bound to a signed profile that is not authenticated.

+Default: DateTime (Optional)

+:If specified, the profile was the default profile at the specified date and time.
+The current default for that type of profile is the profile with the most recent Default timestamp.

+###Structure: PortalAdvice

+* Inherits: Advice

+PortalAddress: String [0..Many]

+:A portal address at which this profile is registered.

 ###Structure: Profile

 * Inherits: Entry